 As illustrated in Fig. 2, the EWA splatting formulation used in 3DGS for projecting 3D Gaussian particles onto the camera image plane relies on the linearization of the affine approximation of the projective transform (Eq.
 (3)).
-This approach, however, has several notable limitations: (i) it neglects higher-order terms in the Taylor expansion, leading to projection errors even with perfect pinhole cameras [14], and these errors increase with camera distortion; (ii) it requires deriving a new Jacobian for each specific camera model (e.g., the equidistant fisheye model in [25]), which is cumbersome and error prone; (iii) it necessitates representing the projection as a single function, which is particularly challenging when accounting for time-dependent effects such as rolling shutter.
+This approach, however, has several notable limitations: (i) it neglects higher-order terms in the Taylor expansion, leading to projection errors even with perfect pinhole cameras [13], and these errors increase with camera distortion; (ii) it requires deriving a new Jacobian for each specific camera model (e.g., the equidistant fisheye model in [24]), which is cumbersome and error prone; (iii) it necessitates representing the projection as a single function, which is particularly challenging when accounting for time-dependent effects such as rolling shutter.

-To overcome these limitations, we leverage the idea of the Unscented Transform (UT) and propose to instead approximate the volumetric N-dimensional particle using a set of carefully selected Sigma points.
-Generally, 2N + 1points are required to match at least the first three moments of the target distribution.
-Consider the 3D Gaussian scene representation described in Sec.
-3, where particles are characterized by their position μ and covariance matrix Σ , the Sigma points $\mathcal{X} = \{x_i\}{i=0}^6$ are then defined as using the available factorization Eq.
+To overcome these limitations, we build on the ideas of the Unscented Transform (UT) and propose to instead approximate the volumetric particle using a set of carefully selected Sigma points.
+Specifically, consider the 3D Gaussian scene representation described in Sec.
+3, where particles are characterized by their position μ and covariance matrix Σ .
+The Sigma points $\mathcal{X} = \{x_i\}{i=0}^6$ are then defined as using the available factorization Eq.
 (2) of the covariance to read of the matrix square-root.